4paradigm/OpenMLDB/README.md

 - **Machine Learning Aimed Optimization**

-  Offer the special table join operation and customized UDF/UDAF, which fullfill the requirement of feature extraction from machine learning.
+  Offer the special table join operation and customized UDF/UDAF, which fullfill the requirements of feature extraction and deployment from machine learning applications.

 - **Online-Offline Consistency**